Laksh-Aggarwal/dubai-real-estate-dashboard/README.md

 * Power BI
 * Power Query
 * DAX
-* Data Visualization Techniques

 ---

-## 📸 Dashboard Preview

-(Add screenshot here)

----

-## 🚀 How to Use

-1. Download the `.pbix` file
-2. Open in Power BI Desktop
-3. Use slicers to explore insights interactively

----

-## 📬 Contact
+## 📬 Let’s Connect

-Feel free to connect with me for collaboration or feedback!
+If you have feedback or suggestions, feel free to connect with me on LinkedIn!